Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 </span>
 <span class="caption">User flow</span>

-The pop-up Canva editor embedded in the page was from a new product from Canva called the [**Canva Button**](https://www.canva.com/button/).
+The embedded pop-up Canva editor was a new product from Canva called the [**Canva Button**](https://www.canva.com/button/).
 Using the Canva Button SDK, developers can integrate the Canva editor into their own website.

 My favorite part of the microsite was the design page.